 Back to Blog

-This book is a testimony, a sharing of my unfolding faith.
+My current book project, Possible Faith - for those who are finding it less than so, is a testimony, a sharing of my unfolding faith.
 It is not intended to convince or convert.
 In the movie The Matrix Reloaded there is a telling exchange between the commander of Zion’s defensive forces and Morpheus, a John the Baptist-type character who believes Neo is the long-expected savior of their people:

 Commander Lock: “Dammit Morpheus, not everyone believes what you believe!”